2026-05-08 · tdee, metabolism, neat, movement, habits · 16 min read

 Practical ways to add NEAT:

 - Walk after meals.
 A 15-minute walk after lunch and another after dinner adds roughly 3,000 to 4,000 steps and 120 to 180 calories for most adults.
+Post-meal walking also blunts blood-sugar spikes, which is one of the few cases where exercise timing actually matters beyond consistency.

 - Stand for calls and pace when possible.
 Even shifting from seated to standing increases burn by about 0.15 calories per minute.
 Over an hour-long call, that is small.
 Over a workday, it adds up.